 Along with stretching your muscles, you’ll want to work on strengthening some specific areas.
 Your core (abs) and back muscles are the most important muscles for maintaining proper posture.
 Without strengthening your core and back muscles, standing upright can make your muscles feel tired and overworked, causing you to revert to your old posture position.
 There are many at-home exercises you can do daily to strengthen your muscles, but the important thing is committing to your routine.

 Poor posture often worsens over time and won’t improve on its own.
-It takes dedication and commitment but is more than worth the effort.
+It takes commitment but is more than worth the effort.
 Not only will you feel better and look better, you could be avoiding serious life-altering complications down the line.